-The following is a summary of some of the indicators that may suggest a child is being abused or is at risk of harm.
+The following is a summary of some of the indicators that may suggest a child is being neglected, abused or is at risk of harm.
 It is important to recognise that indicators alone cannot confirm whether a child is being abused.
 Each child should be seen in the context of their family and wider community and a proper assessment carried out by appropriate persons.
 What is important to keep in mind is that if you feel unsure or concerned, do something about it.
 Don't keep it to yourself.
+Use your school system to report your concern in writing.